AnantharamanLab/vClassifier/README.md

 **Usage:**
 ```
-vClassifier -m "mode" -i "/PATH/TO/Input" -l "/PATH/TO/Taxa" -p "/PATH/TO/Installation" -t "Number of threads"
+vClassifier -m "mode" -i "/PATH/TO/Input" -l "/PATH/TO/Taxa" -p "/Full/PATH/TO/Installation" -t "Number of threads"
 ```
 **Option descriptions:**

-**-i**       Input nucleotide sequences in FASTA format
+**-i**       Input nucleotide sequences in FASTA format.
+Please note that providing the full path is recommended to avoid errors.

 **-l**     A file containing family or subfamily information for the input nucleotide sequences.
-The first column should list the query IDs, and the second column should provide the corresponding family or subfamily taxonomy
+The first column should list the query IDs, and the second column should provide the corresponding family or subfamily taxonomy.
+Please note that providing the full path is recommended to avoid errors.

-**-t**     Number of threads to use for parallel running
+**-t**     Number of threads to use for parallel running.

-**-p**     Absolute installation path for vClassifier
+**-p**     Full installation path for vClassifier.
+Please verify that the directories for the database and scripts are present under this path.

 **-m**     vClassifier mode.
 Input 'family' or 'subfamily' only.
 Mode 'family': inputs are viral genomes that include family information.
-Mode 'subfamily': inputs are viral genomes that include subfamily information
+Mode 'subfamily': inputs are viral genomes that include subfamily information.

-**-h**     Show help on version and usage
+**-h**     Show help on version and usage.

 **Output descriptions:**